Greehouse Gas Reduction

-Fort Worth Alliance Airport (Alliance) completed its first Part 150 Noise Study in 2005.
+Perot Field Fort Worth Alliance Airport completed its first Part 150 Noise Study in 2005.
 This Federal Aviation Regulation provides both an initial assessment of the current conditions and a projection of what the future noise conditions are expected to be.
-To ensure compliance with federal regulations was maintained, Alliance created a Noise Exposure Map.
+To ensure compliance with federal regulations was maintained, Perot Field created a Noise Exposure Map.

-Based upon the sound contours and noncompatible land uses identified in the Noise Exposure Map, Alliance evaluates sound control actions and develops a strategy which prepares the airport to appropriately execute noise compatibility planning and abatement or mitigation implementation programs.
+Based upon the sound contours and noncompatible land uses identified in the Noise Exposure Map, Perot Field evaluates sound control actions and develops a strategy which prepares the airport to appropriately execute noise compatibility planning and abatement or mitigation implementation programs.

 Measures are outlined and executed throughout a 5 year window and forecasted for 10 years.
-Updates to the Part 150 Noise Study began in January 2019, with the study expected to be complete in the first quarter of 2020.
+Updates to the Part 150 Noise Study began in January 2019 and the study was completed first quarter of 2020.

-In 2018, Fort Worth Alliance Airport (Alliance) completed a multi-decade runway extension project.
-Both runways at Alliance Airport were extended to 11,000 feet, expanding the airports ability to support larger cargo aircraft, and longer non-stop, transoceanic flights.
-Initial steps of the massive project involved the rerouting of Texas Farm to Market Road 156 further west, then constructing 12 miles of Burlington Northern Santa Fe Railroad track to ensure seamless service to and from the BNSF Intermodal facility west of Alliance.
-A major stepping stone in the progress of the Alliance’s success, the extension exemplifies the airport’s commitment to continuous advancement.
+In 2018, Perot Field Fort Worth Alliance Airport completed a multi-decade runway extension project.
+Both runways at Perot Field were extended to 11,000 feet, expanding the airports ability to support larger cargo aircraft, and longer non-stop, transoceanic flights.
+Initial steps of the massive project involved the rerouting of Texas Farm to Market Road 156 further west, then constructing 12 miles of Burlington Northern Santa Fe Railroad track to ensure seamless service to and from the BNSF Intermodal facility west of Perot Field.
+A major stepping stone in the progress of the Perot Fields' success, the extension exemplifies the airport’s commitment to continuous advancement.